 When you work for someone, it’s easy!
 Your employer tells you how often you’ll get paid and they’ll handle all your tax for you.
 But when you go self-employed, it’s up to you to decide on the frequency and the amount you’ll give yourself.
-So where do you begin?
-And what are the tax implications of paying yourself, and how do you take the money out?
+So, where do you begin?
+And what are the tax implications of paying yourself a salary, and how do you take the money out?

 I’ve seen so many sole traders who don’t prioritise paying themselves, even though the whole reason they started working for themselves was to be in control of their earnings!
-The consequence is that they end up miserable, behind on their personal bills, facing paying taxes they haven’t budgeted for and, worst of all, contemplating going back into employment because they need the safety of a regular wage.
+The consequence is that they end up miserable, behind on their personal bills, and facing paying taxes they haven’t budgeted for.
+Worst of all, they’ve contemplated going back into employment because they need the safety of a regular wage.

-In this guide, I’ll show you create a way to pay yourself that is good for you, keeps your business financially stable and helps you to budget for your tax.
+In this guide, I’ll show you how to create a way to pay yourself that is good for you, keep your business financially stable and help you to budget for your tax.

 1. How to Pay Yourself as a Sole Trader

-When you’re a sole trader, all the money left after paying your business expenses and taxes belongs to you, and it is that figure you get taxed on regardless of how much you have taken.
+When you’re a sole trader, all the money left after paying your business expenses and taxes belongs to you.
+It is that figure you get taxed on, regardless of how much you have taken.
 Your salary is not a business expense – it is treated as drawings.

 It’s totally up to you to choose how much you take from your business bank account and when.
 You need to pay yourself with a simple bank transfer from your business bank account to your personal account.
 The money you pay yourself is called drawings.

 If you don’t have a separate business bank account, I urge you to open one.
-It isn’t a legal requirement for sole traders to do so, but it will make managing your business finances easier and speed things up at tax time, as well helping you to feel more professional.
+It isn’t a legal requirement for sole traders to do so, but it will make managing your business finances easier and speed things up at tax time.
+Plus, it will help you to feel more professional.
 Take a look at Starling, a popular option in the self-employed community.

 2. How Much Should You Pay Yourself?